Diagnosis, treatment and aftercare by renowned vascular surgeon Mr Michael Gaunt MD (Dist), MA Cantab, FRCS

 The essential elements of a surgical repair consist of dissecting the hernia, reducing the contents, removing the coverings of the hernia (the sac), and closing the defect in the muscles.
 In the last few years surgeons have used a plastic mesh to close the defect as this avoids the tension suturing which caused most of the pain associated with traditional hernia repairs.
 This is a simple technique which can be performed under local anaesthetic.

-Hernias can also be repaired using the keyhole method repairing the hernia from inside the abdomen, however this is a more complicated method which is still under evaluation.
+Hernias can also be repaired using the keyhole method, repairing the hernia from inside the abdomen, however this is a more complicated method which is requires a general anaesthetic and is still under evaluation.

 Admission – depending on arrangements you will either be admitted to your room the day before surgery or the morning of surgery.
 The ward nursing staff will show you to your room and help you to settle in.
 They will explain the preparations for theatre and show you where everything is.
 You should not have anything to eat or drink for six hours prior to the time surgery is due to start.
 Mr Gaunt will visit you prior to your surgery to explain the procedure again and answer any last minute questions.
 The site and side of the hernia will be marked using a highlighter pen.